Bomin75/notes/content/BIOA01/Cell Biology and Metabolism/index.md

   - The antiporter move a different molecule out of the cell against its concentration gradient

 ### The Endomembrane System

+- an interconnected system of membranes that includes the nuclear envelope, ER, Golgi apparatus, lysosomes, vesicles, and plasma membrane

+Intercellular Movement of Molecules

 - **Exocytosis**: vesicles generated from the endomembrane system fusing with the plasma membrane to deliver its contents into the extracellular space
 - **Endocytosis**: material from outside the cell being brought into a vesicle